top of page

 scissors clipping curved seam allowance

-clip off sharp outer tips
+Clip off sharp outer tips

 Carefully trim the very tips of the wings and corners to help with sharp points when turned.